patternfly-kotlin/patternfly-kotlin/README.md

 }
 ```

 To see more components in action, take a look at the [showcase](https://patternfly-kotlin.github.io/patternfly-fritz2-showcase/).
-Read the [API documentation](https://patternfly-kotlin.github.io/patternfly-fritz2/patternfly-fritz2/) to learn how to use the various components.
+To learn how to use the components, read the [API documentation](https://patternfly-kotlin.github.io/patternfly-fritz2/patternfly-fritz2/).

 ## Feedback

-PatternFly Fritz2 is heavily under development.
-So the API might change and things might not work as expected.
-Please give feedback and report any [issues](https://github.com/patternfly-kotlin/patternfly-fritz2/issues) you come across.
+PatternFly Fritz2 is still under development.
+The API might change and things might not work as expected.
+Please give it a try and share your feedback, thoughts and comments.
+Use the GitHub [issues](https://github.com/patternfly-kotlin/patternfly-fritz2/issues) to file bugs or open feature requests.